FontsOfSennaar/fontsofsennaar.github.io/README.md

 # fontsofsennaar.github.io
 I'm currently developing fonts that allows users to input glyphs from   ["Chants of Sennaar"](https://www.focus-entmt.com/en/games/chants-of-sennaar).
 I've completed the Devotee font, which is based on Superior Mono, an open-source font created by Daniel Lyons.
-To enabled them to be entered via 'typing', I changed certain ligatures into in-game glyphs.
+I changed certain ligatures into in-game glyphs, allowing users to input them via 'typing'.
 Before using the font, please make sure that font ligatures are enabled.
 <br>
 You can check out the glyphs and their corresponding inputs [here](https://fontsofsennaar.github.io/html/devotee).
 Special thanks to [Pere_Quisition](https://www.reddit.com/user/Pere_Quisition/), who generously allow me to refernce [his work](https://www.reddit.com/r/ChantsofSennaar/comments/1743ig8/i_sorted_all_the_glyphs_in_a_dictionary).
 I'll continue working on other in-game languages.